UPDATED for 2019-20 Season

 After this, the pier becomes purely functional with the boats tied one against each other, tours, dives and local fisherman having prime spot at the start and towards the end, fishing boats from the offshore fleets, in port to fill up with freshwater and diesel.

 Many of these are squid boats which use light to attract the catch and can be seen at night from the different beaches, their powerful high watt bulbs, seemingly equidistant from one another, creating an impression of a distant shoreline as they bob away on the horizon.

 Around The Bay, Southern Side – Bang Bao Village

 After the turning down to the pier, the road starts out for the end of the island passing the temple, cheap bungalows at Hippy Huts and then running directly behind the vast condo development of Tranquility Bay, which dominates the southern side of the bay.
-Rasta View, its huts at Rasta Beach and Karma Bar, all reggae inspired establishments, are found along the way.
+Rasta View and its huts at Rasta Beach, both reggae inspired establishments, are found along the way.